muratk3n/thirdwave/en/README.md

 ---

-Looks like control logic is the part that scares flight hobbiests ppl the most; the hardware has a certain pull, connecting stuff, then there comes control; which I especially like.
+Looks like control logic is the part that scares flight hobbiests the most; the hardware has a certain pull, connecting stuff, then there comes control; which I especially like.
 I'll follow that math to whereever the f it goes -- not kidding.

 ---